Published

 In this penal system, the prisoners acted as their own warders Prisoners cleared the jungle, filled in the marshes and surveyed the land.
 They built numerous roads outward from the grid and carved up properties for sale and taxation.
 Prisoners were stationed in commands or large stockades out i the provinces.
 The stockade, was used to protect prisoners from attack of wild animals.

-Within the stockade, built in wattle-and-daub construction, was a dormitory, a cooking place and sheds for bulocks.
+Within the stockade, built in wattle-and-daub construction, was a dormitory, a cooking place and sheds for bullocks.
 An average of thirty prisoners lived in each command and were locked in at night by a 'convict warder'.
 A monthly roster brought them to the colonial jail at the town centre.